-The Board met five times during the year under review.
-The interveninggap between the meetings was within the period prescribed under the Act and the SEBIListing Regulations.
-The Committees of the Board usually meet the day before or on the dayof the formal Board meeting or whenever the need arises for transacting business.
-Detailsof composition of the Board and its Committees as well as details of Board and Committeemeetings held during the year under review are given in the Corporate GovernanceReport.
+Regulations.
+The Committees of the Board usually meet the day before oron the day of the Board meeting or whenever the need arises for transacting business.Details of composition of the Board and its Committees as well as details of Board andCommittee meetings held during the year under review are given in the Corporate GovernanceReport.

 Selection of New Directors and Board Membership Criteria

-The Nomination and Remuneration Committee ('NRC') works with theBoard to determine the appropriate characteristics skills and experience for the Board asa whole as well as for its individual members with the objective of having a Board withdiverse backgrounds and experience in business finance governance and public service.Characteristics expected of all Directors include independence integrity high personaland professional ethics sound business judgement ability to participate constructivelyin deliberations and willingness to exercise authority in a collective manner.
-TheCompany has in place a Policy on appointment & removal of Directors ('Policy').
+The Nomination and Remuneration Committee ('NRC') engages with theBoard to determine the appropriate characteristics skills and experience for the Board asa whole as well as for its individual members with the objective of having a Board withdiverse backgrounds and experience in business finance governance and public service.Thereafter the NRC recommends to the Board the selection of new Directors.

 The salient features of the Policy are:

-It acts as a guideline for matters relating to appointment andre-appointment of directors
+It acts as a guideline for matters relating to appointment andre-appointment of directors.

-It contains guidelines for determining qualifications positiveattributes of directors and independence of a Director
+It contains guidelines for determining qualifications positiveattributes of directors and independence of a Director.

-It lays down the criteria for Board Membership
+It lays down the criteria for Board Membership.

-It sets out the approach of the Company on board diversity
+It sets out the approach of the Company on board diversity.

-It lays down the criteria for determining independence of adirector in case of appointment of an Independent Director
+It lays down the criteria for determining independence of adirector in case of appointment of an Independent Director.

 Familiarisation Programme for Directors

 As a practice all new Directors (including Independent Directors)inducted to the Board go through a structured orientation programme.
-Presentations aremade by the Senior Management giving an overview of the operations to familiarise the newDirectors with the Company's business operations.
+Presentations aremade by Senior Management giving an overview of the operations to familiarise the newDirectors with the Company's business operations.
 The new Directors are given anorientation on the products of the business group structure and subsidiaries Boardconstitution and procedures matters reserved for the Board and the major risks and riskmanagement strategy of the Company.
 Visits to plant and mining locations are organised forthe new Directors to enable them to understand the business better.

 The Board sought the feedback of Directors on various parametersincluding: